FreeMusicNinja/freemusic.ninja/CONTRIBUTING.rst

 1. Fork the repository on GitHub with the "Fork" button and clone it locally.  `Fork instructions`_.

-2. Follow the Django and Ember setup instructions in the README files.
+2. Follow the setup instructions in the README file.

 3. Create a branch for development of your bug/feature/improvement: